 Despite this obvious scarcity in social housing, Madrid City Council sold 4,800 social housing units to foreign investment trusts Goldman Sachs and Blackstone.
-At the same time, a reported 153,000 flats lie empty across Madrid alone, according to a sign at a recent protest.
+At the same time, 153,000 flats lie empty across Madrid alone, according to Idealista, which was painted on a sign at a recent protest.

 In Madrid, tourists and local foreigners are not to blame; the local City Council is, who chooses profit over people and who still stick by the narrative that tourists can “save” Spain – and it hasn’t stopped.

 Have you heard about #VuelvealCentro (Come back to the Centre)?
 It’s Madrid City Council’s latest gimmick to “save” the city centre by doing €1 tours.